sul-dlss-labs/etd_structure_classifier/README.md

 ## Persisting/Destroying the Model

 You can persist the model that you've trained as well as remove the current model.
-Note that the classifier in memory will still work after clearing the model, so a new instance of the classifier would need to be instatiated
+Note that the classifier in memory will still work after clearing the model, so a new instance of the classifier would need to be instantiated

 ```ruby